kamilprz/DatapathCPU/README.md

 # MaNzke
-Not finished processor but has working datapath and some stuff from control.
-Fully annotated screenshots.
+Working datapath and register file.
+Fully annotated screenshots of testbenches.
+16-bit, with 8 registers, capable of arithmetic, logic, shifting operations.